qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-.. index:: Symbology
+.. index:: Style, Symbology
 .. _vector_style_menu:

 Style Menu
 ==========

-The :index:`Style` menu provides you with a comprehensive tool for rendering and symbolizing your vector data.
+The Style menu provides you with a comprehensive tool for rendering and symbolizing your vector data.
 You can use tools that are common to all vector data, as well as special symbolizing tools that were designed for the different kinds of vector data.
 However all types share the following dialog